mykolasbar/file_management_system/README.md

 <h2>Instructions for launch</h2>

-Launch your apache server and MySQL, download the github directory, put it in your xampp htdocs folder and open the index.php file via browser's localhost, import the tables from the "staff" folder with directory or other software.
+Launch your apache server and MySQL, download the github directory, put it in your xampp htdocs folder, open the index.php file via browser's localhost, import the database ("staff" folder) with MySQL.

 <h2>Functionality</h2>